ku-sldg/plih/README.md

 ## Topics

 We will cover topics in roughly the same order as our text.
-I will also add miscellaneous topics throughout the semester.
+I will add miscellaneous topics throughout the semester.
 Specific topics are subject to change without notice and topics marked “(tentative)” will be covered as time permits.

 *	Introduction
 *	Scheme Tutorial